-As you get your PCB boards ready for assembly, you can access Advanced Circuits’ industry-leading circuit board design layout software, PCB Artist.
+As you get your circuit boards ready for assembly, you can access Advanced Circuits’ industry-leading circuit board design layout software, PCB Artist.
 This is a FREE printed circuit board design software that leads the industry.
 When you have completed your printed circuit board design, we recommend that you use Advanced Circuits’ FREE File Check Service, FreeDFM.com.
 Both PCB Artist and FreeDFM are Exclusive Advanced Circuits services.

 Here are some things to keep in mind when designing your board to help keep the PCB assembly cost down.